 Physical Advantages

-- Less likely to be injured during play
+- They are less likely to be injured during play.

 Example: